 Project: Physical Unclonable Functions

-Raheel Afsharmazayejani, Independent Graduate Researcher (2023 - Joined University of Calgary for PhD)
+Raheel Afsharmazayejani, Independent Graduate Researcher - CE (2023 - Joined University of Calgary for PhD)

 Project: Distributed Logic Encryption, eFPGA-based Redaction

-Yeganeh Aghamohammadi, Independent Graduate Researcher (2023 - Joined University of California Santa Barbara for PhD)
+Yeganeh Aghamohammadi, Independent Graduate Researcher - CE (2023 - Joined University of California Santa Barbara for PhD)

 Project: ML-based Logic Locking Evaluation

-Andrew Gaspar, CSULB Undergraduate Researcher (2021 - Joined Siemens)
+Andrew Gaspar, CSULB Undergraduate Researcher - CE (2021 - Joined Siemens)